OpenElements/java-logger-benchmark/README.md

 ### CPU usage

-The Chronicle Logger consumes 100% CPU (all 40 vCPUs are busy, synchronization is done with [CAS](https://en.wikipedia.org/wiki/Compare-and-swap)) while Log4JLoggerBenchmark only consumes 15% CPU
+The Chronicle Logger consumes 100% CPU (all 40 vCPUs are busy, synchronization is done with [CAS](https://en.wikipedia.org/wiki/Compare-and-swap)) while Log4JLoggerBenchmark only consumes 15% CPU.

 ### Heap allocation